The theme of this year’s awareness and impact campaign is “Growing a Better Tomorrow for All Children, Together.”

-Cares for Kids Radiothon is the largest single CMN Hospitals fundraiser for Children’s Hospital of Georgia.
+Cares for Kids Radiothon is the largest single Children's MIracle Network Hospitals fundraiser for Children’s Hospital of Georgia.